gianluca-vedovato/swipable-modal/README.md

 | position          |      | String          |       'top'                                         | Position of the swipable modal.
 Set to "top" or "bottom"

 ## Coming soon
-X axis supported
-Some other customizations
+X axis suppor and some other customizations